harshitneversettle/Capstone_harshit/README.md

 <details>
 <summary>User Treasury</summary>
-The liquidators (users) will provide liquidity to the treasury, and a PDA will be derived using the seeds: user_pubkey + "treasury".
-This ensures that each user has only one unique PDA per treasury.

-This PDA will act as the user’s liquidation record and will store all relevant information, such as which token is being used, the amount deposited, the timestamp of the deposit, and the destination account where the liquidity is stored (in this cse it is treasury_ATA) .

-This structure guarantees organized tracking, prevents duplicate entries, and maintains a secure and transparent record of each user’s contribution to the treasury.
+Liquidity providers deposit funds into the main treasury, and a per-user PDA is derived with seeds like user_pubkey + "treasury".
+This PDA acts as the user’s liquidity record, storing details such as the token mint, deposited amount, deposit timestamp, and the treasury ATA where funds are held.
+The structure enforces a single, unique record per user and treasury, enabling organized tracking and preventing duplicate entries.
+It provides a secure, transparent view of each user’s contribution to the shared liquidity pool.

 <img width="1036" height="360" alt="image" src="https://github.com/user-attachments/assets/4b6bbd0b-8692-43f2-9a70-d4cb37933c6d" />